-My brother Berry Lee was a family physician who practiced for 50 years in our home town of El Dorado, Arkansas.
-I began my surgical practice there about 10 years following his start and was very grateful to have his expertise and encouragement particularly in the early years of my practice.
-He referred the majority of his patients who needed operations to me, and that was an added incentive and blessing to live and work in the same town as him.
+My brother Berry Lee was a family physician who practiced for fifty years in our home town of El Dorado, Arkansas.
+I began my surgical practice there fourteen years following his start and was very grateful to have his expertise and encouragement particularly in the early years of my practice.
+He referred all of his patients who needed operations to me, and that was an added incentive and blessing to live and work in the same town with him.

-George was a 93-year-old gentleman who had been one of Berry Lee’s patients for many years and had been in relatively good health until 6 months prior to my introduction to him.
-He had been having vague stomach pains particularly after meals with foods having a high fat content such as pork chops, barbecued meats and turnip greens, all of which he loved.
-Following a particularly severe bout of pain associated with fever he was admitted to our hospital ICU in a very serious condition.
+George was a ninety-three year old gentleman who had been one of Berry Lee’s patients for many years and had been in relatively good health until six months prior to our introduction.
+He had been having vague stomach pains particularly after meals with foods having a high fat content such as pork chops, barbecued meats and turnip greens all of which he loved.
+Following a severe bout of pain associated with fever he was admitted to our hospital ICU in a very serious condition.
 I saw him in consultation, and the diagnosis of acute gall bladder infection with abscess was made.
 In spite of his age I recommended surgical removal rather than medical treatment because his condition was worsening despite aggressive medical treatment with antibiotics.
 My brother was reluctant to allow him to undergo such a dangerous procedure considering his age and weakened state, but agreed if the operation was not done quickly George was not going to live.

 What or whom did George see that afternoon?
 I don’t know for sure, but I told the nurse I believed God had pulled back the curtain for George, and the Lord Jesus Christ himself had entered his ICU room.
 I believe He came to welcome and to take home one of His children from his long and faithful service for Him.
 I also believe God allowed the nurse and me to witness what it will be like for us on the day when our earthly service is completed.
 Right now most of us can only see the temporary things with our physical eyes while the eternal things are only imagined.
 As believers in Christ as Savior we do have spiritual eyes and are commanded to look upon eternal things with them.
 I cannot state exactly how to do it, but the Spirit of God always empowers us to do what He commands.